Firestone Walker Brewing Company: Paso Robles Brewery

-The majority of Firestone Walker beers are brewed at the main brewery in Paso Robles, California (where there is no Yuengling).
+The majority of Firestone Walker beers are brewed at the main brewery in Paso Robles, California.
 In 2017, Firestone Walker completed a brewhouse extension that included a new visitor center.
 The brewhouse features vessels and equipment built by Huppmann, a brewing systems company based in Germany.
 The brewery campus includes a Taproom restaurant and a brewery emporium that features merchandise and tastings.

 In late 2020, Firestone Walker launched a 2.1-megawatt solar array on 9.7 acres of land adjacent to the brewery.
 It is one of the largest on-site solar installations in the craft beer industry.
 The solar array accounts for a majority of the brewery's energy usage and offsets 3,000 metric tons of carbon emissions annually.
 The solar array is part of Firestone Walker's "Brewing for Tomorrow" initiative, which includes kettle steam recovery, water conservation and waste elimination.
 The brewery treats 35 million gallons of process water annually and returns it to the local aquifer.
-Each year, Firestone Walker feeds more than 20,000 pounds of spent grain to local livestock.
+Each year, Firestone Walker feeds more than 20 million pounds of spent grain to local livestock.

 The brewery's on-site wastewater treatment plant is used to purify process water and return it to the source in better condition than it was received.
 Steam from boiling wort is captured in a heat exchanger and is used to heat additional water, offsetting nearly 50 percent of the brewhouse's energy input.